© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site and earlier earthwork south of Boughton Hall is a scheduled monument protected by Historic England under reference 1012788.
 View the official record →

-The medieval moated site and earlier earthwork south of Boughton Hall is a scheduled monument located in Surrey that comprises both medieval and pre-medieval archaeological features.
+The Medieval moated site and earlier earthwork south of Boughton Hall is a scheduled ancient monument located in Surrey, comprising both medieval and prehistoric or early historic archaeological features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012788.

 Medieval moated site and earlier earthwork south of Boughton Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012788.